 I found a photo of Tamiya’s Walker Bulldog that I made for a long time, so I put it on the back of the production note.
-It’s not so good finished.
+It’s not so well finished.
 This kit was built from July 2012 to November 2012.

 Just attached the suspension parts to the chassis.
 The suspension was divided so many parts, it’s a long way to reach attaching the road wheel to the body.
-At the bottom of the body, I can see the mold “2002 TAIWAN”, it’s just 10 years ago, the kit released.
+At the bottom of the body, I can see the mold “2002 TAIWAN”, it’s just 10 years ago, the kit was released.
 However, the original kit released was older because I heard the AFV club bought this kit mold from Skybow Model.

 Chassis assembly completed.
-I used the Mag Lite for shorter hardening of light-curing putty.
+I used the Mag-Lite for shorter hardening of light-curing putty.
 It’s very useful for this kind of work.
 I’m not sure how to attach some of the parts at the back of the chassis even though reading the instruction manual.
 I only guess the right position for these.

 I’ll set up this Alpine US AFV figure next to this M41.
 This figure quality is excellent, about to start moving lively.
-I’m not sure to paint like sample painting, it’s almost impossible but I’ll do my best.
+I’m not sure to paint like a sample painting, it’s almost impossible but I’ll do my best.

 Basic paint.
 All is lacquer paint, Mr.Hobby color, up to this point.
 I tried to airbrush with black on the road wheels, but after all, I will have to retouch all the miss painting part, so the only easy part, I airbrushed.

-After blowing clear to the space of attaching decals, I used Mark Softer to adhere some decals.
+After blowing clear to the space of attaching decals, I used Mark Softer to adhere to some decals.
 I think it prevents silvering the decals.
 I accented to blow a brighter color on the basic color, some effect of gradation.

 Increasing thickness of the canvas with Tamiya Putty.
 Surrounded the edge of the canvas with the stretched runner, attached the chopped thin lead and rivets cut out from the extra parts of German tanks which I assembled past time and keep them.

 Well, it’s not so bad after painting.
 Poor efficiency as that additional works after complete basic painting.
 I guess it’s OK, thinking efficiency is unrefined for enjoy the hobby.
-After complete the canvas cover, I felt a sense of accomplishment, likely to hand out the next kit.
+After completing the canvas cover, I felt a sense of accomplishment, likely to hand out the next kit.

-There was no indication in the manual, muffler cover was finished feeling pretty rusty.
+There was no indication in the manual, the muffler cover was finished feeling pretty rusty.
 In the news last year in Bangkok, I saw the M41 tank to crush the demonstrations, that the tank’s muffler was also fairly rusty.

 M24 Chaffee was difficult to counter the Soviet-made T-34-85, M41 has been developed as M24’s successor models during the Korean War.
 They are in use around the world and are produced in total about 5,500.

 Here’s the Alpine US AFV crew by the side of the turret.
-I have a question that there’s any problem with this uniform in 1950’s US tank crew, like this photo.
-I tried to fit this figure to the vehicle, I thought they were wearing a similar jumper in the Korean War.
+I have a question that there’s any problem with this uniform in the 1950’s US tank crew, like this photo.
+I tried to fit this figure into the vehicle, I thought they were wearing a similar jumper in the Korean War.

 1st Armored Division mark on the left sleeve.
 It was hard to draw with a brush, detailed pattern.
 I like this part that went surprisingly well conclusion.
-It’s unknown the figure’s marking and vehicle marking is matched.
+It’s unknown the figure’s marking and vehicle marking are matched.